6502bench

 t2-enable-counts

 Let's take a quick look at the cycle-count feature.
 Use Edit > Settings to open the app settings panel.
 In the Miscellaneous group on the right side, click the Show cycle counts for instructions checkbox, then click OK.
-(There's also a toolbar button for this.)
+(There's also a toolbar button that toggles it on and off.)

 t2-show-cycle-counts